michiilin/OOP/UNIT NOTES.md

 ## OVERRIDES & OVERLOADS

-Overriding = two methods w/ same method name and parameters
+**Overriding** = two methods w/ same method name and parameters

 - One method in parent class (see lesson 3), one in child class
 - allows child class to provide specific implementation for a method that exists in the parent class
 - can also override built-in magic methods OR base functions
     - eg. __init__, __str__

-Overloading = two methods in one class w/ same method name nut different parameters
+**Overloading** = two methods in one class w/ same method name not different parameters

-(does NOT exist in Python 3)
+	❗ (does NOT exist in Python 3)

-Polymorphism

-A method that can be used across different classes and object that is dependent on parameters
+**Polymorphism**: A method that can be used across different classes and object that is dependent on parameters

 **Ideas:**